 Read Michelle’s Bio

-In the years that Miller Street has been in business, enrollment has grown to over 2,200 students, 2 studios with multiple dance rooms, and a dancewear boutique.
+In the years that Miller Street has been in business, enrollment has grown to over 2,200 students and 2 studios with multiple dance rooms.
 Who knew that tiny little street in Pineville would yield such big dreams!
 Michelle is always ready for the next step the studio will take and is honored to serve the Charlotte and Fort Mill regions with quality dance instruction.